japhethnamukuru/alx-low_level_programming/0x0E-structures_typedef/README.md

 ## 0x0E.
 C - Structcture, typedef
+**structure**

-`structure` is a used defined data type in C that allaows the programmaer to combine data items of different kinds.
+`struct` is a used defined data type in C that allaows the programmaer to combine data items of different kinds.

 ### Declared as so...